viadee/vPAV/docs/README.md

 * @param classification
 *            Classification (Info, Warning or Error) of the rule
 * @param bpmnFile
-*            Path tgt the BPMNFile
+*            Path to the BPMNFile
 * @param resourceFile
-*            Path tgt resource file (e.g. dmn oder java)
+*            Path to resource file (e.g. dmn oder java)
 * @param elementId
 *            Id of the Element with issue
 * @param elementName